model-checking/cbmc-training/docs/src/faq/proof-assumptions.md

 Just to clear, every proof in mathematics depends on proof assumptions.
 In number theory, a theorem may hold for all integers `n`, assuming `n` is nonzero.
 The theorem is powerful because it is applicable to nearly every integer.
-In cryptography, a theorm may hold only if `n` is the product of two prime numbers `p` and `q` of roughly the same size.
+In cryptography, a theorem may hold only if `n` is the product of two prime numbers `p` and `q` of roughly the same size.
 The theorem may still have powerful applications, but it applies only to a much smaller set of integers.